Visit 24-7HomeWarranty.com Today!

 2. Measure and cut your dowel pieces to take up space difference.
 You want the bolt heads to flush up on the Plexiglas tool surface while allowing the handle to be approximately 1 1/2” away from the tool’s surface.

 3. Drill holes, just a hair larger than the bolt’s diameter, through the center of your dowels.
 A benchtop drill press is what I used to make the holes perfectly down the center.
-If that’s not available, hold the dowel in a bench vice.
+If that’s not available, hold the dowel in a bench vice and drill carefully to keep the holes centered.

 4. Assemble the kitchen cabinet handle onto the tool.

 That’s about it.
-This tool has made me a lot of money over the years.
-If you would rather just hire a pro rather than try to match an existing texture, I recommend that you Try Angie’s List to find local unbiased reviews on the best handymen and skip all the paid newspaper ads and telephone book coupons.
-They'll get you the straight scoop on the experiences your neighbors have had.
+This knockdown texture tool has made me a lot of money over the years.
+If you would rather just hire a pro rather than try to match an existing texture, be sure to ask for references, check for insurance, and BBB standing.

 Return to the Drywall and Framing Articles